annamcabee/Mitre-Attack-API/README.md

 # Integrating with your Code
 1. Integrate with your code through  `from mitreapi import AttackAPI`
-2. The easiest way to use this package is with the pandas library, so if you dont have that run `pip install pandas`
+2. The easiest way to use this package is with the pandas module, so if you dont have that run `pip install pandas`
 3. Below is a trivial example of integration, look at the examples section for more information
 ```
 from mitreapi import AttackAPI